Donate to support my work

 Why I need money & what I'll do with it

-I've always funded this work myself, but my finances took a significant hit by being furloughed without pay for 4 months.
+I've always funded this work myself, but my finances took a significant hit last year when I was furloughed without pay for 4 months.
 So I am once again asking for your financial support (actually I've never done this before).
 If you want to support the work I'm doing, here's what your donation will pay for, in order of priority:

 - Additional development work.

 - Possibly hosting for the Advisory Circular bots and their geo database.

 For #1, projects I'm either already working on or considering include the following:

 - Improve ADS-B Exchange's support for mobile browsers.

 - A mobile app that alerts you when aircraft of interest are about to fly near you.